-If there’s one thing I wanted to do on our recent weekend getaway, it was the Seven Falls Trail in Tucson, Arizona.
-There’s something magical about hiking to a waterfall, and this is a set of seven in the middle of the desert.
+If there’s one thing I wanted to do on our recent weekend getaway to Tucson, Arizona, it was hike the Seven Falls Trail in Sabino Canyon.
+There’s something magical about hiking to a waterfall, and this is a set of seven in the middle of the Sonoran desert.

 This is one of the most popular hiking spots in the Tucson area (and in my opinion, it’s the best hike in Tucson!), so it’s especially busy on the weekends.
-The huge parking lot was almost filled by the time we arrived at 9am on a Saturday.
+The huge parking lot for Sabino Canyon was almost filled by the time we arrived at 9 am on a Saturday.
 Hike early or during the week for a smaller crowd.

-Shorts: Water at the creek crossing went up to my knees, so I was glad I wore shorts to stay dry.
-If the creek is low, it probably means warmer weather, so I’d still wear shorts.
+- Quick-dry Hiking Shorts: Water at the creek crossings went up to my knees, so I was glad I wore shorts to stay dry.
+If the water level in Sabino Creek is low, it probably means warmer weather, so I’d still wear shorts.
 I really like these women’s hiking shorts from Gap (not too short and not too baggy) and Aaron’s a fan of these lightweight, fast-drying men’s shorts from RVCA.

-Shoes or sandals to get wet: The hiking path crosses Sabino Creek seven times each way.
+- Shoes or sandals to get wet: The hiking path crosses Sabino Creek seven times each way.
 With higher water levels, there really is no way to avoid getting your feet wet.
 Other hikers crossed the creek with shoes on because it’s time-consuming to take your shoes off each time.
-I hate hiking in soggy shoes, so I started by stripped my shoes off each time.
-Eventually I left my shoes off and hiked barefoot for a few of the crossings that run close together where the trail is soft and sandy.
+I hate hiking in soggy shoes, so I started by stripping my tennis shoes off each time.
+Eventually, I left my shoes off and hiked barefoot for a few of the crossings that run close together where the trail is soft and sandy.
 It’s probably not the brightest idea as there is plenty of cactus around, but I didn’t end up with anything stuck in my foot.
 Next time, we’re bringing hiking sandals we don’t have to take off.
 I (Kelly) am a fan of my Chaco’s, Aaron likes his Teva’s, and Hudson wears these Keen Kids sandals practically everywhere.

-Water: And lots of it.
+- Water: And lots of it.
 Though it’s not a particularly strenuous trail, it is long and most of the path is in direct sunlight.
 It started to feel warm even in February.
 Bring an insulated, reusable bottle to keep your water cool, like a Hydro Flask, or a larger water reservoir (I really like this Platypus reservoir with a larger zip top) if you tend to need a lot of water.

 Plan about 4 hours for this hike without the tram unless you’re a trail runner.
 If you’re hiking with a little kid that likes to run the opposite direction, I’d plan around 5 hours.